Vernalhav/graphics_engine/README.md

 ﻿# River Raid:
-This project is an application of some Computer Graphics concepts in which you control a helicopter that needs to leave the screen's boundaries.
+This project is an application of some Computer Graphics concepts in an attempt to create a small game engine-like API.
+To test this API, we've created an application in which you control a helicopter that needs to leave the screens's boundaries.
 This repository is a Visual Studio project that requires the installation of `glew` and `glfw`, but it can also be compiled without VS by linking the appropriate libraries.

 # Project Structure:
 All relevant `.cpp` and `.h` files are in the `src/` directory.
 ```
 └─── src
+    ├─── application/   # Application-specific code and Components
     ├─── engine/        # Scene objects, input reading and kinematic-related code
     ├─── graphics/      # OpenGL and transformation-related code
-    ├─── application/ # Application-specific code and Components
     ├─── math/          # Small implementation of vectors and matrices of fixed size
     ├─── misc/          # Miscellaneous functions and definitions
     └─── main.cpp       # Main application
 ```
 ## engine/
 - **SceneObject:**  Class that unifies a collection of primitives with a single transformation matrix.
 Can have children which are transformed in relation to the parent.